SuyashRamteke/MIR_Systems/README.md

 Worked with self similarity matrices and dynamic programming for polyphonic audio score alignment

 Implemented sound source separation using Non-negative matrix factorization and compared the results with state of the art sound source separation library spleeter by Deezer.
+Got conversant with temporal and frequency masking

 Gained experience with music21(symbolic representation), librosa(audio processing), numpy, scipy, pandas and scikit-learn.